 There’s no road to the waterfall, so the closest you can drive is off Highway 200 across from Hacienda Palo Maria.

 The easiest way to get to the waterfall from the city is a taxi or Uber.
 You can put in Hacienda Palo Maria or Cascada Palo Maria, and the driver should know where to drop you off.

 The entrance to the trail is across the street from Hacienda Palo Maria, on the left side of the highway if you’re coming from the city.

 I got an Uber from Versalles in June 2022 (about a half-hour drive), and it was 235 pesos (just over 10 USD).
 Taxis will probably try to charge you more.

-I haven’t taken the bus to Palo Maria before so I’m not sure where the closest stop is, but it frequently stops on the highway, so it shouldn’t be more than a few minutes walk.
+I haven’t taken the bus to Palo Maria before, but it frequently stops on highway 200, so it shouldn’t be more than a few minutes walk.